zTzyrant/PTSCore/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Run `ng serve` or `npm run dev` for a dev server, but I recommend running `npm run dev` because some configuration is running or configured under package.json.
+Then you can navigate to http://localhost:4200/.
+The application will automatically reload if you change any of the source files in the PTSCore Project.

 ## Code scaffolding